 What is Poly-B Pipe?

-What is the problem with Poly-B Piping?
+What is the problem with Poly B Piping?

-My home has poly-b piping.
+My home has Poly-B Piping.
 What do I do?

 The cost of replacing poly-b piping will vary depending on the size of your home.
-The expert plumbers at Always Plumbing & Heating will remove the poly-b pipes from your entire home and transition them to pex piping.
+The expert plumbers at Always Plumbing & Heating will remove the poly b pipes from your entire home and transition them to pex piping.
 This can be an expense upfront, but it will protect you from future devastation that would be sure to happen if leaving poly-b piping in your home.
+If you do, your plumbing system may fail without warning, causing water damage.
 If you have any questions about poly-b piping in your Edmonton and area home, please do not hesitate to contact the professionals at Always Plumbing & Heating, your local experts in whole home re-piping.